 2. Get artistic

 Street art has become very popular all over the globe, and smart organizers have leveraged that popularity with charity street art events — often called “paint jams.”
-The idea is to bring together a number of street artists to paint live, reeling in fans to watch the artists in action.
-Add a raffle or an auction while the paint jam is in-progress, and you’ll bring in extra cash from the event — just like at this paint jam.
+These events bring together several street artists to paint live, reeling in fans to watch the artists in action, either in-person or by live streaming.
+You can also sell art supplies beforehand so your audience can join in on the fun, like San Gabriel Mission High School did.

-Take-away: People love to see unusual activities in action — it can actually be more compelling than typical “performances” like live music.
+Take-away: People love to see and take part in unusual activities — it can actually be more compelling than typical “performances” like live music.
 When you’re planning your next spectacle, think outside the box.

 Take-away: Sports events are a great way to rally donors — and even better if there are celebrities involved.